stanlemon/react-couchdb-authentication/README.md

 Enabling these settings ensures that once a user signs up, their dedicated database is setup (and vice versa when their user is deleted).

+You will also need to ensure that the __user_ database is created and can be written to by any user.
+Note that the security of this database changed in CouchDB 3, so it's not open by default anymore.

+It is highly recommended that you setup a proxy to your couchdb instance so that your webapp and the instance can be accessed through the same domain.
+That is how the example app works.

 ## Example

 The `<Authentication/>` component is easy to use, simply wrap your `<App />` and use the provided `<Login />` and `<SignUp />` components to get going.
 You can customize your login and signup views later.